 Schedule Your Wound Care Consultation in Twin Falls or Burley

-Don't let wounds go untreated.
+Don't let injuries go untreated.
 Early professional intervention is key to successful healing and preventing complications.
-Canyon Foot & Ankle provides expert wound care treatment at convenient locations in Twin Falls and Burley, Idaho.
-Our comprehensive podiatric services include specialized wound care for all types of foot and ankle injuries.
+Canyon Foot & Ankle provides expert care at convenient locations in Twin Falls and Burley, Idaho.
+Our comprehensive podiatric services include specialized treatment for all types of foot and ankle conditions.

 Call Today to Schedule Your Appointment